COVID-19 Resources Related to Housing & Homelessness

 National Housing Law Project: Renter and Homeowner Rights During COVID-19

 Resources for attorneys, advocates, policymakers, and others supporting renters and homeowners during the COVID-19 national public health crisis.

-The FHFA has directed Fannie Mae and Freddie Mac (the Enterprises) to suspend foreclosures and evictions for at least 60 days.
+The FHFA has directed Fannie Mae and Freddie Mac (the Enterprises) to suspend foreclosures and evictions through July 31, 2021.
 The foreclosure and eviction suspension applies to homeowners with an Enterprise-backed single-family mortgage.
-Update: the FHFA has announced that Fannie Mae and Freddie Mac (the Enterprises) are extending their moratorium on foreclosures and evictions until at least June 30, 2020.
+(June 2021)

 FHFA Moves to Provide Eviction Suspension Relief for Renters in Multifamily Properties